-What is a Fuel Catalyst and What Does It Do that Additives Don’t?
+What is a Fuel Catalyst and What Does it Do That Additives Don’t?

 How Does a Fuel Catalyst Work?
 And, Equally as Important, What Isn’t a Fuel Catalyst?

-What is a fuel catalyst is a question that results as a wide array of misnomers and misconceptions.
+What is a fuel catalyst is a question that results in a wide array of misnomers and misconceptions.
 While the concept as a whole is not difficult to understand, marketers use the word catalyst to promote products that are not catalysts.
 The substitution of the words additive, treatment, or supplement with the word catalyst is the impetus to much of the confusion.

 If all products advertised as fuel catalyst worked the same as true catalysts — and produced the same results, — there would be no issue.
 However, the fact that many products advertised as fuel catalysts are neither catalysts nor provide the same benefits of a catalyst means it is easy to mistakenly purchase a product or mechanism for the wrong reasons, a product that does not produce the results you want.

 Consumers hoping to increase fuel efficiency and, at the same time, reduce emissions want a fuel catalyst.

 What a Fuel Catalyst Is